priyatam/pie/content/coupling.md

 They all break a simple rule: Coupling.

 These solutions couple at least two of the following: authors, designers, developers, hosting.
 Their styles and templates are not compatible with each other, non-portable across frameworks.
 You can't even move content from one platform to another.
 Things shouldn’t be coupled this way.

+Not in Python.